Internal Revenue Service (IRS), Treasury.

 Regulation Project Number: Notice 2005-10, as modified by Notice 2005-38.

 Abstract: Notice 2005-10 provides guidance concerning new section 965 of the Internal Revenue Code (Code).
-It sets forth general principles and specific guidance on domestic reinvestment plans and on investments in the United States described in section 965(b)(4)(B).
+It sets forth general principles and specific Start Printed Page 32404guidance on domestic reinvestment plans and on investments in the United States described in section 965(b)(4)(B).
 The Treasury Department and the Internal Revenue Service (IRS) intend to issue additional notices providing guidance concerning section 965, including rules relating to the foreign tax credit and expense allocation, rules for adjusting the calculation of the base period amounts to take into account mergers, acquisitions and spin-offs, and rules regarding controlled groups.
 The Treasury Department and the IRS expect to issue regulations that incorporate the guidance provided in this and the subsequent notices.
 Notice 2005-38 primarily addresses the limitations, described in section 965(b)(1), (2), and (3), on the amount of dividends that a corporation that is a U.S. shareholder of a controlled foreign corporation may treat as eligible for the dividends received deduction under section 965(a) (DRD or section 965(a) DRD), including the effects of certain transactions on such limitations.

 Current Actions: There is no change to this existing regulation.

 Type of Review: Extension of currently approved collection.